nullabork/talkbot/README.md

 # quick start

 1. Go here to add the bot to your discord https://discordapp.com/oauth2/authorize?&client_id=428866923267358721&scope=bot&permissions=0
-2. Once the bot joins wait 60 seconds for the bot to retrieve the relevant information about yourself server
+2. Once the bot joins wait 60 seconds for the bot to retrieve the relevant information about your server
 3. Join a voice channel
 4. Type !follow
 5. Type some text to hear it read out to you